| Home | Back to Goldfish |

 only, giving the appearance of a hood, and with less well developed growths

 on the cheeks and gills (infra-orbital and opercular regions).
-In Japan, the
+In the West, the redcap oranda is now regarded as a separate variety.

 Red cap orandas first appeared around 1590, and tigerheads in 1893.